 How Much Time it Takes to Grow Your Blog?

-This post is about “how to grow a blog from scratch.”
+This post is about “how to start a blog from scratch.”
 However it is very reasonable for you to be thinking of this question: how fast can you grow a blog?

 It takes about three to six months for a blog to really start attracting traffic, comments and followers.
 Why does it take so long for a blog to get traction on the internet?
 The simple reason is that, your blog takes off when your blog posts start showing up in search results.
 Google search index gives ranking not only based on the quality of posts but also the age of blog.
 So around the six month mark, you’ll begin noticing that your older posts are contributing significantly to your overall traffic, and your keywords are showing up higher on Google searches.

-Coming back to our original theme, “how to grow a blog from scratch,” I have created this post in a way that you not only have three clear phases of a blogging journey (start, analyze, grow), but also a time-frame to shoot for.
+Coming back to our original theme, “how to start a blog,” I have created this post in a way that you not only have three clear phases of a blogging journey (start, analyze, grow), but also a time-frame to shoot for.

 If you follow this guide, then in three months you will have a truly amazing blog you can be proud of.